Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 Variables can be named *almost* anything.
 Generally, they cannot start with a number.

-> [!info] The way you name variables is called the **naming convention.** Each programming language has its own standard naming convention.
+> [!info] The way you name variables is called the [[Naming Convention]] Each programming language has its own standard naming convention.
 This is discussed in [[WebDev/_shared/_projects/softwareDevFundamentals/PHP/Style Guide]]

 Now that variables have been named, you can store data in the box.
 For instance, you may set the following data to the four variables in the example: